-To raise the recording and playback volume for the microphone, click the Microphone Boost icon when the right of the Recording Volume slider and set the Microphone Boost level.
+To raise the recording and playback volume for the microphone, click the Microphone Boost icon Method of the Recording Volume slider and set the Microphone Boost level.

 After completing the settings above, click Start, point to All Programs, point to Accessories, and then click Sound Recorder to begin the sound recording.